realnimish/polkadot-amm/tutorial.md

 ## Part 9.
 Swap

 To swap from Token1 to Token2 we will implement four functions - `getSwapToken1EstimateGivenToken1`, `getSwapToken1EstimateGivenToken2`, `swapToken1GivenToken1` & `swapToken1GivenToken2`.
-The first two functions only determine the values of swap for estimation purposes while the last two does the actual conversion.
+The first two functions only determine the values of swap for estimation purposes while the last two do the actual conversion.

 `getSwapToken1EstimateGivenToken1` returns the amount of token2 that the user will get when depositing a given amount of token1.
 The amount of token2 is obtained from the equation **K = totalToken1 * totalToken2** and **K = (totalToken1 + delta * amountToken1) * (totalToken2 - amountToken2)** where **delta** is **(1000 - fees)/1000**.
 Therefore **delta \* amountToken1** is the adjusted token1Amount for which the resultant amountToken2 is calculated and rest of token1Amount goes into the pool as trading fees.
 We get the value **amountToken2** from solving the above equation.